mmcquillan/hex/README.md

 * _Debug_ - This is a boolean value to set if the connector shows debug information in the logs
 * _Key_ - The Twitter Consumer Key
 * _Secret_ - The Twitter Consumer Secret Key
+* _KeyValues_ - Key Value map.
+Place the AccessToken and AccessTokenSecret here as shown above
 * _AccessToken_ - The Twitter App Access Token
 * _AccessTokenSecret_ - The Twitter App Access Token Secret
 * _Filter_ - The array of strings to filter the Twitter Stream API